jdmota/java-typestate-checker/README.md

 - [ ] Inheritance?
 Protocols in interfaces?
     - What if a class has a protocol, and implements an interface with a protocol as well?
     - Test if a protocol is a subtype of other protocol?
 How so?
+    - What happens if we cast an object with protocol to `Object`?
+And back to its original class?
+        - Disallow casting of ended, moved, null...
+- [ ] Memory leak detector
+    - Make sure collections do not hold onto "ended" objects for too long
+    - Warn if an object may be dropped (i.e. is in a state with `drop: end`) but it is being held onto